 "My community development learning experience at Brescia was one of extreme value for me.
 Hands-on experience working with organizations and individuals outside the walls of the university prepared me well for life after graduation.
 Not only did I learn more about work being done in the city through incredible individuals, I also learned more about myself.
 The program helped me understand what areas of community development interested me and what I was deeply passionate about.
 I am also thankful for the many professors in the program, who through their personable and intentional teaching and guidance, lead students to understand the way they can contribute and use their degrees to help others and make an impact in the communities around them." -Haley Thompson, Brescia Nonprofit Management Grad

 At Brescia, we have a number of diverse Curricular (for credit) and Co-Curricular (not for credit) Experiential Learning opportunities that students can engage in.
-Experiential Learning can be classroom-based, community-focused or in a work-integrated environment.
+Opportunities can be classroom-focused, community-based or work-integrated Experiential Learning.
 The purpose of offering Experiential Learning experiences to students is to provide hands on, practical learning experiences where students can apply their classroom learning to concrete experiences.
 Depending on the type of experience, Brescia students can build their knowledge and leadership and learn a diverse set of skills including, but not limited to communication, teamwork, critical thinking, and problem solving.

-The work-integrated environment involves practicums, clinical placements, field experiences and internships where students develop their competencies and skills through hands-on experiences within organizational environments.
+The work-integrated experiential learning environment involves practicums, clinical placements, field experiences and internships where students develop their competencies and skills through hands-on experiences within organizational environments.
 Some examples of these include:

-We also have co-curricular (not for credit).
-Experiential Learning opportunities that students can get involved in that will be on their co-curricular record.
+We also have co-curricular (not for credit) experiential learning opportunities that students can get involved in that can be added to their co-curricular record.
 These opportunities include, but are not limited to: